 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-A short video shot in 2000-01 during early explorations of Death Valley.
+A short video shot in the winter of 2000 during early explorations of Death Valley.

-Ballarat is also a place... just a ghost town now.
-It's heyday was in the late 19th and early 20th centuries as a gold mining town.
-Ballarat was completely abandoned at some point during the depression.
-Decades later, the few buildings that weren't destroyed by weather or fire became the site the Manson Family's last stand.
-After the Los Angeles Police raided the make-shift compound they found Charles Manson crouching behind a 19th century pot-belly stove.
-As a result of this notoriety and because the site is so bleak and barren, Peter Fonda and Dennis Hopper shot a scene for their film Easy Rider here in 1969, further intertwining Ballarat with Hollywood, the old California with the contemporary.
-Not much has happened here since, unless you count a hippie gathering in 1971 when a few hundred people contracted hepatitis from contaminated water.
+Ballarat is also a place, evidenced physically as remnants of a ghost town now, but far from the middle of nowhere, at least contextually.
+After its boom in the late 19th and early 20th centuries as a gold mining town, Ballarat was completely abandoned at some point during the great depression.
+Decades later, in 1969, the few buildings that weren't destroyed by weather or fire became the site of the Manson Family's last stand.
+Earlier in the same year, Peter Fonda and Dennis Hopper shot a scene for their film Easy Rider on this bleak landscape, further intertwining Ballarat with counter-culture, true crime, and fictional Hollywood — the old California with the new.

 The audio is found sound from my 2000-2002 Mountain Radio project.
 More on that elsewhere.